assertible/deployments/README.md

 _Note: If the `deploy` command does not exit successfully then `after_deploy` won't run._

-Depending on which 'provider' you use for your deploy, you may not need to do this step at all.
-For example, if you use the Heroku provider and your Heroku account is
-[linked with your GitHub](#-heroku) repository, then you will already receive deployment events and the Assertible integration will work.

 ### `after_success`

 If your `.travis.yml` runs a deployment during the